-We've always relied on our oceans for food, jobs, recreation, and even the air we breathe.
-Yet we only take, one way, without respecting in any way the oceanic masses that literally give us life.
+We have always relied on our oceans for food, work, recreation and even the air we breathe.
+Yet we just take, one way, without in any way respecting the ocean masses that literally give us life.
 This is why Blue Technology was born.

 What is Blue Technology?